Teaching Academy Fellows extend the reach of the Academy staff by regularly teaching short courses. We thank them deeply.

-Dr. Martha C. Mitchell is a Professor of Chemical and Materials Engineering in the College of Engineering at NMSU.
-Martha has served as Department Head of Chemical Engineering and Associate Dean for Research in the College of Engineering.
-She is currently the Diversity Director for the National Science Foundation Engineering Research Center for Bio-mediated and Bio-inspired Geotechnics.
+Dr. Martha C. Mitchell is a professor of chemical and materials engineering in the College of Engineering at NMSU.
+Martha has served as department head of Chemical Engineering and associate dean for research in the College of Engineering.
+She is currently the diversity director for the National Science Foundation Engineering Research Center for Bio-mediated and Bio-inspired Geotechnics.
 She was the principal investigator for an NSF ADVANCE PAID grant that disseminated the initiatives from the NSF ADVANCE grant at NMSU to New Mexico Tech, the University of New Mexico, and Los Alamos National Laboratory.
 In 2015, Martha received the Teaching Academy Outstanding Mentor Award for her work mentoring faculty at NMSU.
-She has served as a mentor in the Teaching Academy’s one-on-one and Advancing Leaders mentoring programs for multiple years and is currently leading two sections of Team Mentoring for Faculty.
+She has served as a mentor in the Teaching Academy’s one-on-one and Advancing Leaders mentoring programs for multiple years and now co-teaches Team Mentoring for Faculty New to NMSU.

-Dr. Mónica Torres is the Vice President of Academic Affairs (VPAA) at Doña Ana Community College.
-She officially began in the position in December 2014 after serving in the interim role for a year and a half.
+Dr. Mónica Torres is the president at Doña Ana Community College.
+Previously, she served as Vice President of Academic Affairs from 2015 to 2019.
+Before that, she served in the interim role for a year and a half.
 Mónica’s research and teaching interests include race, class, and gender in the U.S; documentary film theory; and cultural criticism.
 She has been involved with the Teaching Academy for much of her career at NMSU as a participant and a presenter.
-Mónica has served as a workshop leader, panel member, and mentor for several programs organized or sponsored by the Academy including the Promotion and Tenure Workshop, Writing Across the Curriculum Seminar, Teaching Scholars, Department Head Academy, and Advancing Leaders.
-She also co-teaches various short courses on diversity and equity issues in higher education.
+Mónica has served as a workshop leader, panel member, and mentor for several programs organized or sponsored by the Academy including the Promotion & Tenure Workshop, Writing Across the Curriculum Seminar, Teaching Scholars, Department Head Academy, and Advancing Leaders.
+As a fellow, she co-teaches various short courses on diversity and equity issues in higher education.

-Dr. Graciela Unguez is a Professor in the Department of Biology whose research interests focus on studying mechanisms responsible for the formation and plasticity of neural circuits underlying animal behavior.
-Since 2014, with support from the NIH-funded NMSU RISE to the Postdoctorate Program, she has spurred networking groups among graduate students and between graduate students and faculty entitled, Getting the Edge in Academe—A Ph.D. is Not Enough.
-These workshops provide forums for professional interactions between successful scientists and protégés at NMSU to help students progress professionally by actively sharing information on funding, publication, networking, written and oral communication and job/postdoc opportunities.
+Dr. Graciela Unguez is a professor in the Department of Biology whose research interests focus on studying mechanisms responsible for the formation and plasticity of neural circuits underlying animal behavior.
+Since 2014, with support from the NIH-funded NMSU RISE to the Postdoctorate Program, she has spurred networking groups between graduate students and faculty entitled, Getting the Edge in Academe—A Ph.D. is Not Enough.
+This short course provides a forum for professional interactions between successful faculty and protégés at NMSU to help students progress professionally by actively sharing information on funding, publication, networking, written and oral communication, and job/postdoc opportunities.